jordanchude/mood-spotify-playlists/README.md

 ## Major CSS/JS Decisions
 - CSS
     - There are a solid amount of classes
-        - I avoided global variables, when possible, so any added elements aren't affected
+        - I avoided global variables, when possible, so any added elements in subsequent versions aren't effected
         - I used classes instead of IDs, except for navigable sections, for flexibility for any future iterations where I may need to re-use the class
 - JS
     - Songs can be in more than one playlists